RetroReversing/retroReversing/categories/misc/Conferences.md

 Pretty much nothing is available online about who gave these talks or what they contained.

-### Classic CGDC Conference Day One
+### Classic CGDC Conference
-Day one had 105 different sessions split up into the following four types:
+The Classic CGDC Conference had 200+ different sessions split up into the following four types:
 * Lectures - Typical Conference presentation format with Powerpoint Slides
 * Seminars - More hands on than Lectures
 * Roundtables - Panel of experts talking about a specific talking and maybe answering audience questions